Victims of spousal or sexual violence: there are resources for you

 To file a complaint, take legal steps or rebuild your life, you have access to support services:

-Did you know that under the law, victims of spousal or sexual violence can terminate a lease without being penalized?
+Did you know that victims of spousal or sexual violence can have their lease cancelled, without being penalized, even if they haven’t filed a police report?
 For questions about your rights, legal aid is available through the Rebâtir program.
 All victims of spousal or sexual violence can receive 4 hours of free legal counsel.

 3. Check to see whether you can obtain compensation.